geankaminski/geankaminski/README.md

 # Hi there 👋, my name is Gean Kaminski

-* I am a Full Stack Javascript Developer
+* I am a Javascript Developer
 * I have experience developing and managing web applications.
 * Proficient in HTML, CSS, JavaScript; plus modern libraries and frameworks.